 Also known as Orthosiphon stamineus, this herb has been a standard of folk medicine for a long time.
-It has typically been used for kidney disorders.
-A recent study has confirmed it to support the kidneys, as well as the liver and gastro-intestinal tract.
+It is typically used for kidney disorders.
+A recent study has confirmed it to support the kidneys, as well as the liver and gastrointestinal tract.
 It also offers potentials for blood sugar stabilization, antioxidant protection, and blood pressure stabilization.

-Both onions and garlic contain quercitin.
-Quercitin is a powerful flavonoid associated with antioxidant benefits and potency against redness and irritation.
-Research has found quercitin helps provide a protection against kidney damage for smokers.
-For non-smokers, the bonus protection provided by quercitin combined with improved fat metabolism helps protect the body’s filters.
+Both onions and garlic contain quercetin.
+Quercetin is a powerful flavonoid associated with antioxidant benefits and potency against redness and irritation.
+Research has found quercetin helps provide protection against kidney damage for smokers.
+For non-smokers, the bonus protection provided by quercetin combined with improved fat metabolism helps protect the body’s filters.

 If you already enjoy these foods regularly, know that you’re doing your kidneys a favor.
 Improving your diet is always the best way to improve nutrition.
-If this proves impractical, then you may want to consider filling out your diet with a reliable kidney-health supplement.
-Try Renaltrex®—a potent blend of organic and wildcrafted herbs, specifically designed to encourage optimal kidney health.
+If this proves impractical, then you may want to add a reliable kidney health supplement to your diet.
+Try Renaltrex®—a blend of organic and wildcrafted herbs, specifically designed to encourage optimal kidney health.

 Did I miss a food that you eat to support your kidneys?
 Please weigh in and leave a comment below!